elbongurk/burly/docs/quickstart.md

 Navigate to your homepage and you'll now see that this text has disappeared!
 Don't panic!
 It's because this text is now become editable on the page.

 To check, go to your WordPress admin and select the *Pages* menu option and open the *Home* page.
 You should now see a spot to place your description text.
 Go ahead an place some text here and update the page and go back and you'll see your text is now being pulled from WordPress.

-## Learning More

-Now that you have made your first content editable from within WordPress, the next step would be to check out the [reference](/docs/reference.html) section to learn about the other options available to you.